 Political Prisoners, Prisons and Black Liberation: Angela Davis

 The following essay is taken from If They Come in the Morning...
-Voices of Resistance, reissured as part of our Radical Thinkers series last year.
+Voices of Resistance, reissured as part of our Radical Thinkers series.
 With race and the police once more burning issues, this classic work from one of America’s giants of black radicalism has lost none of its prescience or power.

 Despite a long history of exalted appeals to man’s inherent right of resistance, there has seldom been agreement on how to relate in practice to unjust, immoral laws and the oppressive social order from which they emanate.
 The conservative, who does not dispute the validity of revolutions deeply buried in history, invokes visions of impending anarchy in order to legitimize his demand for absolute obedience.
 Law and order, with the major emphasis on order, is his watchword.
 The liberal articulates his sensitiveness to certain of society’s intolerable details, but will almost never prescribe methods of resistance which exceed the limits of legality—redress through electoral channels is the liberal’s panacea.